hidayatakhyar/wordpress-on-docker/README.md

 #Run environment
 docker-compose up -d

+#delete the environment with the following command.
+docker-compose down -v
 ```
-After the test, delete the environment with the following command.
-`
-docker-compose down -v`